10sr/emacs-lisp/docs/elpa/fuzzy-finder-readme.txt

 Fuzzy finder app integration into Emacs.

-`fuzzy-finder' command opens a new window, starts a fuzzy finder process inside of it, and then calls a function with selected items.
+`fuzzy-finder' command starts a fuzzy finder process and calls a function on the selected items.
 By default it visits selected files.

+There are a number of applications which can be used with `fuzzy-finder' such as fzf (default), peco, and selecta.

 You can customize default values used for `fuzzy-finder' execution: fuzzy finder command, input command, action function and so on.